arusahni/ngtweet/README.md

 ## The Future (tm)

 This is very much a young library, so I'm open to suggestions as to what direction it should go.
-Currently eventing features and promise support for render events are slated for future development.
+Currently eventing features and batch queries are slated for future development.